krystofbe/django-tomselect2/docs/index.rst

         }
     }

-    # Tell select2 which cache configuration to use:
+    # Tell django-tomselect2 which cache configuration to use:
-    SELECT2_CACHE_BACKEND = "select2"
+    TOMSELECT2_CACHE_BACKEND = "tomselect"

 .. note::
-    A custom timeout for your cache backend, will serve as an indirect session limit.
+    A custom timeout for your cache backend will act as an indirect session limit.
-    Auto select fields will stop working after, once the cache has expired.
+    Once the cache expires, dynamic Tom Select fields will stop working.
-    It's recommended to use a dedicated cache database with an adequate cache replacement policy such as LRU, FILO, etc.
+    It is recommended to use a dedicated cache database with a sensible replacement policy (LRU, FIFO, etc.).

 External Dependencies
 ---------------------

--  jQuery is not included in the package since it is expected that in most scenarios this would already be available.
+-  jQuery is **not** required by Tom Select itself, but if you have existing scripts or transitional code using jQuery, make sure to load it before your form JS if needed.
+By default, Tom Select is purely vanilla JavaScript.

 Quick Start